-1. Introduction 4 REACH risk-based framework Where we work Bangladesh Etł Ethiopia Kenya 10 2.
-Inequalities exacerbate the impacts of climate shocks 12 a.
+1. roduction 4 ACH risk-based framework ere we work 6 8 ngladesh 8 iopia 9 Ker • 10 IXCI iya 10 2.
+Ine qualities exacerbate the impacts of climate shocks 12 a.
 Inequalities in climate impacts on water security are context specific, requiring analysis across scales 13 b.
-Within the household, the impact of climate events are strongly gendered 17 с.
+Within the household, the impact of climate events are strongly gendered 17 c.
 Infrastructure interventions can build climate resilience, but only if carefully planned for equitable outcomes 19 3.
-As socio-environmental systems, water systems have complex vulnerabilities to cli ima te 23 a.
+As socio-environmental systems, water systems have complex vulnerabilities to cli mat te 23 a.
 The impacts of climate on water systems have complex effects on quality and availability of water 24 b.
-Groundwater offers resilience, but climate impacts on groundwater systems need to be understood 35 с.
-Climate change, alongside other stressors, will have severe implications for future water security if unmanaged 41 4.
-Cli mate information must be accurate, locally adapted and accessible to water managers 49 a.
+Groundwater offers resilience, but climate impacts on groundwater systems need to be understood 35 C. Climate change, alongside other stressors, will have severe implications for future water security if unmanaged 41 4.
+Clir Climate information must be accurate, locally adapted and accessible to \ water managers 49 a.
 Climate information needs to accurately represent regional climate 49 b.
-Climate information needs to be tailored to the context of the end user 54 5.
-Re commendations: Improving water security to build climate resilience 58 a.
-More accurate and granular analysis of climate risk is needed to make climate information relevant to specific users 58 b.
-Metrics for monitoring climate resilience in water systems are critical to track progress and inform investments for water security 59 с.
-New institutional models that improve water security will be critical for climate resilience 63 6. Со ncluding remarks 68 Re References
+Climate information needs to be tailored to the context of the end user 54 5 Rec Recommendations: Improving water security to build climate resilience ٥. a.
+More accurate and granular analysis of climate risk is needed to make 58 u. climate information relevant to specific users 58 h Metrics for monitoring climate resilience in water systems are critical 50 ο. to track progress and inform investments for water security 59 c.
+New institutional models that improve water security will be critical 55 for climate resilience 63 6.
+Cor ncluding remarks 68 Re References